Your guide to the best national parks in the USA!

 Number of Visitors(2021): 4.53 million

 It is also among the most visited parks in America and the world’s best-preserved natural wonders.
-Whatever time you visit Grand Canyon, the experience will leave you amazed.
+Whatever time you visit the Grand Canyon, the experience will leave you amazed.
 The canyon’s vastness is beyond description.

-The colourful rock faces of the Colorado River, which runs beneath the surface, make for an ideal location for a photographer.
+The colorful rock faces of the Colorado River, which runs beneath the surface, make for an ideal location for a photographer.
 The canyon has over a thousand acres of area that runs the entire river for over 277 miles.

 View Points along the south edge of the Grand Canyon give you optimum viewing angles.
-Throughout the year the colours change in the canyons and mainly morning and afternoon are the main times for sunrises.
+Throughout the year the colors change in the canyons and mainly morning and afternoon are the main times for sunrises.

 In a 56-mile length, it reaches its broadest and deepest points.
 There are no roads here.
 Thus the only way to see the canyon walls is by trekking, taking a river excursion, or helicopter flight.